The Digital Trust & Safety Mindset

 The term “Trust & Safety” was coined by digital-first, disruptive companies that realized trust was fundamental to their business.
 Google, Facebook, Airbnb, Twitter, Uber, and Patreon have all built a Trust & Safety department into their DNA.

-DT&S is the strategic alignment of risk and revenue decisions, supported by processes and technology.
+Digital Trust & Safety is the strategic alignment of risk and revenue decisions, supported by management processes and technology.

 It isn’t just about fraud prevention.
-DT&S encompasses everything from risk mitigation to content moderation, from customer data protection to compliance.
-Instead of taking a narrow view of the customer experience and fraud prevention, the DT&S mindset invites a broader perspective: customer journeys rather than customer actions, and fraudsters’ behavior rather than fraudsters’ attacks.
+Digital Trust & Safety encompasses everything from risk mitigation to content moderation, from customer data protection to compliance.
+Instead of taking a narrow view of the customer experience and fraud prevention, the Digital Trust & Safety mindset invites a broader perspective: customer journeys rather than customer actions, and fraudsters’ behavior rather than fraudsters’ attacks.

-Here are four ways to start incorporating a DT&S mindset.
+Here are four ways to start incorporating a Digital Trust & Safety mindset.

 1) Balance growth with security.

-Legacy mindset: Protecting the business is paramount.
+Legacy mindset: Protecting and keeping the business safe is paramount.
 Risk mitigation is the number one priority.
 Everything else is secondary to that goal.

-DT&S mindset: Providing an outstanding customer experience is just as important as protecting the business.
+Digital Trust & Safety mindset: Providing an outstanding customer experience is just as important as protecting the health of a business.
 In fact, the two are inextricably linked.
 Legacy approaches apply blunt instruments — like rules and review teams — to all users.
-A DT&S approach leverages dynamic friction to customize experiences for each user, trapping fraudsters while giving good customers an enjoyable experience.
+A Digital Trust & Safety approach leverages Dynamic Friction to customize experiences for each user, trapping fraudsters while giving good customers an enjoyable experience.

 2) Align cross-functionally.